aws-samples/building-automated-datalake-content-catalog/README.md

 * Data Producer Account
 * Data Lake Account

-### 5. Obtain/Configure temporary credentials to access AWS accounts
+### 5. Configure temporary credentials to access AWS accounts

 In order to use the CDK to deploy the cloud resources required by this prototype, you'll need to obtain temporary credentials for each of the accounts.